 Our patent portfolio further includes U.S. and foreign filings directed to the process of identifying neoantigens in patient samples and/or predicting those that will be immunoreactive in an iNeST immunotherapy product, or collectively, the Neoantigen Filings.
-Certain issued Neoantigen Filings have, and certain pending Neoantigen Filings, if issued, would have 20-year terms that extend into the 2030s, although none is a U.S. issued patent.
-Many of the Neoantigen Filings are solely owned by BioNTech RNA, or jointly owned by BioNTech RNA and TRON; our acquisition of Neon added various Neoantigen Filings, including both BioNTech US-owned and in-licensed filings.
-BioNTech RNA and TRON jointly own issued EP patent number 2714071, whose claims recite steps relating to neoantigen selection, that has recently been opposed by multiple third parties; claims in the related U.S. case have recently been allowed.
-If we are unsuccessful in these oppositions, the patent claims for our iNeST product candidates may be narrowed, or a patent may not issue at all.
-See "Risk Factors-Risks Related to our Intellectual Property" in our Annual Report on Form 20-F incorporated by reference herein for a more comprehensive description of these risks.
+Certain issued Neoantigen Filings have, and certain pending Neoantigen Filings, if issued, would have 20-year terms that extend into the mid- to late-2030s, although none is a U.S. issued patent.
+Many of the Neoantigen Filings are solely owned by BioNTech RNA, or jointly owned by BioNTech RNA and TRON; our acquisition of Neon Therapeutic, Inc. (now BioNTech US) added various Neoantigen Filings, including both BioNTech US-owned and in-licensed filings.